In fact studies have shown that indoor tanners

 to ban something – or, in the case of a new drug, trying to show a

-dramatic effect – they would probably want to use the relative
+dramatic effect – they would probably want to use

 risk."-Ivan Oransky, M.D.